Index ¦ Archives ¦ Atom ¦ RSS

 bindsym $mod+Return exec gnome-terminal

-In the following post I will share what other programs I use in my setup Fedora 29 with i3wm.
-At the moment you already have the necessary to install other interesting programs such as Web browser and others.
+In the next post, I will share other programs I use in my Fedora 29 i3wm setup.
+For now, you should have the tools necessary to install additional programs, such as a web browser.

 © Porfirio Páiz.
 Built using Pelican.
 Theme by Giulio Fidente on github.